Last Updated on August 21, 2022 by Dave Farquhar

 Her phone was going to cost $109 to repair.
 I priced out a reasonably nice Samsung phone at Micro Center for $159.
 The Samsung phone has a bigger screen, more cameras, a faster processor, and more memory.
 And it’s $50 more.

 Some would argue we were throwing good money after bad.
-The phone had screen issues, and it wasn’t that long ago we replaced the battery in it.
+The phone had screen issues, and it wasn’t that long ago we replaced the battery in it, to fix its issues in cold weather.

 Sometimes a phone isn’t worth fixing.
 And based on what I’ve told you so far, this sounds like one of those cases.